The fourth annual With For About conference asks:

 Lunch and refreshments will be provided.

 The #WithForAbout series aims to create a space to discuss and reflect on the fierce and urgent questions facing collaborative and social art today, and more broadly reflect on the role of art and artists in civil society, and the nature and potential of collaborative art, with and within community and social contexts.
-Read about previous conferences here.
+Click here to read about our previous conferences.

 Heart of Glass is delighted to partner with Create and Axisweb to present this event.
 Heart of Glass and Create are currently working with a range of partners to explore a 'triennial for social and collaborative arts practice', and have previously worked together on Collaborative Arts Partnership Programme.